North Dakota State Bison football: Facilities

 In 2011, the Fargodome was ranked as the 49th-best stadium in all of college football.
 The article cites, "There aren't many indoor venues in college football, but the few that do exist at the non-FBS level are very unfriendly to any visiting team.
 That effect is only amplified in a playoff atmosphere."
 The Fargodome is routinely ranked as one of the loudest college football stadiums in the country.
-In 2016, Stadium Journey ranked the Fargodome as the #2 Best FCS stadium to experience a game in On December 10, 2011 in a game against Lehigh, the crowd noise was measured at 111 decibels, comparable to when the New Orleans Saints play in the Superdome.
+In 2016, Stadium Journey ranked the Fargodome as the #2 Best FCS stadium to experience a game in On December 10, 2011, in a game against Lehigh, the crowd noise was measured at 111 decibels, comparable to when the New Orleans Saints play in the Superdome.
 During the 2011 playoffs, the decibel level spiked past 130 decibels several times but was not an official measurement.
-On December 14, 2012 in an FCS semifinal game against Georgia Southern, the crowd noise exceeded the 115-decibel mark and was known to be one of the loudest games in NDSU history.
+On December 14, 2012, in an FCS semifinal game against Georgia Southern, the crowd noise exceeded the 115-decibel mark and was known to be one of the loudest games in NDSU history.
 The Forum of Fargo-Moorhead conducted an informal study of Fargodome crowd noise from the press box during a playoff semifinal game, December 2013.
 The readings showed a high of 111 decibels following a late touchdown by quarterback Brock Jensen.
 The decibel meter consistently read 102–106 throughout that game, according to The Forum.
 NDSU to study decibel levels at playoff football game During the 2013 Furman playoff game, the crowd noise was measured at 115 decibels.
-During the 2015 playoffs against Montana, the crowd noise measured 120 decibels, the Bison beat the Grizzlies 37–6, avenging their season-opening loss in Missoula.
+During the 2015 playoffs against Montana, the crowd noise measured 120 decibels, and the Bison beat the Grizzlies 37–6, avenging their season-opening loss in Missoula.
 The record for the loudest indoor stadium crowd was set in 2013 at the Sacramento Kings' former home of Sleep Train Arena at 126 decibels.
 Due to the notorious noise, the Fargodome is sometimes referred to as the "Thunderdome".
 An example of this loudness can be found when the Bison offense advances the ball and gets a "first down".
 The announcer says over the loud speaker, "With that carry/pass, thats another Bison", in which the crowd loudly responds in unison "FIRST DOWN...AH MOVE THE CHAINS".
 Although an announcer declaring a "first down" is not unique to the Fargodome, the audience's response along with the prompt to move the chains is fairly unique to the Fargodome.
 This tradition was started back in the days when the team played in Dacotah Field.
 The crowd would do the traditional chant after every Bison first down and it was carried over to the FargoDome when the team played its first game in the new facility.

 Prior to the Fargodome, the team played at Dacotah Field from 1910 to 1992, an outdoor stadium dealing with the very harsh winters in Fargo.